Gadwin Springer

-He previously played for the Catalans Dragons and the Castleford Tigers (Heritage № 960) in the Super League.
-Springer spent time on loan from Castleford at Halifax and Toronto Wolfpack (Heritage № 50) in the Championship.
+He previously played for the Catalans Dragons and the Castleford Tigers in the Super League.
+Springer spent time on loan from Castleford at Halifax and Toronto Wolfpack in the Championship.
 He played for Featherstone Rovers in 2021 and signed for Toulouse in November 2021.
 He was the first South American to ever appear in Super League.

 Background

 Springer was born in French Guiana and did not discover rugby league until he moved from South America to the south-west of France in 2005.
 Springer originally moved to Villeneuve but developed his rugby in the Toulouse Olympique academy before being signed for Catalans Dragons.

 Club career

 Catalans Dragons

 Springer was signed by Catalans Dragons from the Toulouse Olympique academy and made his Super League début on 14 March 2014 as a substitute against St. Helens.

 Castleford Tigers

 On 12 June 2015 Springer joined Castleford Tigers on a 2 1/2-year contract.

 He was a member of Castleford's squad which won the League Leaders Shield in 2017, making 21 appearances during the season, and was named as 18th man for the 2017 Super League Grand Final.